pxp888/RDI-field-guide/README.md

 # Validation
 The code was tweaked so that no errors or warnings were encountered in either the HTML or CSS files when run through the official W3C validators.

+# Testing
+The site was passed through the official W3C validators for HTML and CSS, and no errors or warnings were encountered.

+Manual testing also revealed no unexpected behavior.

 # Deployment
 The site is hosted on GitHub pages, and is deployed from the master branch.